maddiehenniger/nf-imputation-pipeline/README.md

 Within the `/conf/args.config` file, the modules run throughout the pipeline will have their additional parameters available for the user to modify.

 ## Detailed Walkthrough of the Workflow

-Some steps will run simultaneously throughout this process.

-### Optional: Data Simulation (Under Construction)

-!
-TODO: Not currently available for this version of the pipeline !

-The user may optionally designate that a dataset be simulated for the pipeline.
-This will generate an "artificial" dataset created by downsampling high-density input data to simulate low-density genetic information.
-In theory, this may include if the user is interested in downsampling their high-density sample to specific SNP array genotypes, in which the user will also be prompted to supply the positions genotyped on their target array.

 ### Test Sample and Reference Validation (Under Construction)